HappyGnome/DCS_Scripts/AssetPools Readme.md

 |MISSION START|DO SCRIPT FILE|asset_pools.lua|
 |MISSION START|DO SCRIPT|`constant_pressure_set.new(2,2,1800,3600,10,120, "Aerial-1","Aerial-2","Aerial-3","Aerial-4","Aerial-5","Aerial-6","Aerial-7" )`|

-Then two groups from among the seven Aerial groups will spawn, as each finishs their mission/dies/despawns, it enters a cooldown and another one will spawn within between 10s and  ~120s afterwards.
+Then two groups from among the seven Aerial groups will spawn, as each finishes their mission/dies/despawns, it enters a cooldown and another one will spawn within between 10s and  ~120s afterwards.
 Up to two additional groups will spawn this way.
 But this numebr increases each time one of the 1800s or 3600s cooldowns finishes.